guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 * make-esp32-m5stack-atom-lite-Hisense.yaml
 * make-esp32-TEMPLATE.yaml

-You can create your own combination by cloning make-esp32-TEMPLATE.yaml and editing your custom make file.
+You create your own combinations by

+1 Cloning make-esp32-TEMPLATE.yaml
+2 Editing your custom make file

-At the top of the make file are places to specify remote name, esp32 board, and desired IR mapping.
+At the top of your custom make file are places to specify remote name, esp32 board, and desired IR mapping.

+Be sure to leave the ir-common-kuo/ prefix when you replaced the HARDWARE and IRMAP Also, do not move or rename existing files in ir-common-kuo/ subdirectory

 ```YAML
 # ============= BEGIN Configuration Options KUO ==========